 The San Francisco / Silicon Valley Area consists of 101 cities, but it is one economy with more than 7 million people living, working and recreating across the region.
 If the San Francisco / Silicon Valley area were a country, its economy would rank 23rd in the world.
 Since 2010, Bay Area employment has grown at nearly double the rate of other US metropolitan areas.

 Corporates and start-ups.
 Many world-famous companies have their own campuses in Silicon Valley, but many smaller companies prefer to locate in San Francisco.
 Many firms start in San Francisco and move to Silicon Valley when they get larger.
-With 2.33 million square metres of office space, the SoMa (South of Market Street) area is the leading tech centre in San Francisco.
+With 2.33 million square metres of fake rolex for sale office space, the SoMa (South of Market Street) area is the leading tech centre in San Francisco.

 Labour productivity was 62 per cent higher than the U.S. average in 2013.
 The share of science, technology, engineering and maths (STEM) jobs in the region’s economy was 2.6 times higher than the national average in 2013.
 The area’s technology industry is highly diverse, spanning hardware, software, biotech, clean tech, communications, and social media.